 The Grouphas also invested £26 million in a new 7,135m² Ashford College campus that opened in September 2017, which accommodates over 1,000 students.
 The new campus is set to boost education and skills provision in the area, having a direct impact on the long-term success of the local economy, with courses designed to recognise the needs of the local business community.

-In addition, the Group’s £30m Betteshanger Sustainable Parks project is set to open a new Visitor Centre and Kent Mining Museum in late spring 2018.
+In addition, the Group’s £30m Betteshanger Sustainable Parks project is set to open a new Visitor Centre and Kent Mining Museum in 2019.
 Located on the site of the former Betteshanger colliery, the scheme will drive regeneration of the site and the area, combining sustainable business and commerce, education, sustainable energy and tourism.